postgis/docker-postgis/README.md

 [![Build Status](https://github.com/postgis/docker-postgis/workflows/Docker%20PostGIS%20CI/badge.svg)](https://github.com/postgis/docker-postgis/actions) [![Join the chat at https://gitter.im/postgis/docker-postgis](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/postgis/docker-postgis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**⚠️ Breaking change (PostgreSQL 18+):**
+Default `VOLUME` path changed to `/var/lib/postgresql`

 The `postgis/postgis` image provides tags for running Postgres with [PostGIS](http://postgis.net/) extensions installed.
-This image is based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image and provides debian and alpine variants for PostGIS 3.5.x and 3.6.x, which is compatible with PostgreSQL versions 13, 14, 15, 16, 17 and 18.
+This image is based on the official [`postgres`](https://registry.hub.docker.com/_/postgres/) image and provides Debian and Alpine variants for PostGIS 3.5.x and 3.6.x that are compatible with PostgreSQL versions 13, 14, 15, 16, 17 and 18.
 Additionally, image variants are provided for PostgreSQL 16 and 17, built with PostGIS (and its dependencies) from their respective master branches.
 These are tagged as `16-master` and `17-master`.

-> [!CAUTION]
-> ### Breaking Changes
-> * **PostgreSQL / PostGIS 18+**: the default `VOLUME` path changed to `/var/lib/postgresql`

 This image ensures that the default database created by the parent `postgres` image will have the following extensions installed: